SurrealPartisan/shiofaioth/README.md

 * Example 1: "Mie xae-bailei-duei suom.", "I dance for you."
 * Example 2: "Sie xae-teik-duei dein kietab xiex.", "You take the book from her."

+### Adjectives and adverbs
+No distinction between adjectives and adverbs is made in Shiofaioth, they are one part of speech.
+Attributive adjectives come after the noun they describe, and adverbs copme after the verb or adjective they describe.

+#### Comparison
+Comparison of adjectives and adverbs is done with words "mas" ("more"), "masit" ("most"), "les" ("less") and "lesit" ("least").
+These come after the adjective or adverb.

 ### Verbs
 All predicates in Shiofaioth have an obligatory preposition indicating mood and in the case of indicative mood also evidentiality, and an obligatory postposition indicating the voluntariness of the action.
 Tense- and aspect-like information may be indicated with non-obligatory particles, additional verbes etc.